pe-b/udacity-data-engineering/1_Data_Modelling_with_Postgres/README.md

 ## Solution
 ### Schema Design
-With the project being at a conceptual stage, and the analytics team not having yet a defined set of queries to be performed on the data, it is thought that a relational database with a star schema will provide the most flexibiity for future queries.
+With the project being at a conceptual stage, and the analytics team not having yet a defined set of queries to be performed on the data, it is thought that a relational database with a star schema will provide the most flexibiity.

 Tables:
-1. songplays (fact table) - records log data associated with streaming actions for a song attributes:\
+1. songplays (fact table) - records log data associated with streaming actions for a song\
+Table attributes:\
 songplay_id   `int` - PK\
 start_time    `timestamp`\
 user_id       `varchar`\